siebed/SoulSeeker/README.md

 Possibly coming:
-• OpenGL version.
+  * OpenGL version.

-• Or maybe even Vulken version.
+  * Or maybe even Vulken version.
 I mean, 'Vulkan', it just sounds better, so it must be better as well.
 Always pick the better sounding technology.
 It just makes sense.

-• An Android Wear watch version.
+  * An Android Wear watch version.
 Should not be too hard.
 We just make it all a bit smaller.
 Probably by making all the bits and bytes more tiny?
 That's how it works I think.
 Or just move all the code further away from me, that usually makes things look smaller.

 Definitely not coming:
-• Plugins.
+  * Plugins.
 Specifically those written by owls.
 You know how they can look at you with those big eyes, and you sort of are unable to say 'no'?
 Well I practiced.
 Cardboard cutout of an owl and all.
 I'm definitely going to say 'no', I'm sure of it....

-• The color 'khaki'.
+  * The color 'khaki'.
 I tried though.
 Can't get it in there.
 No idea why.

-• OK, so, definitely not more than one or two owl plugins.
+  * OK, so, definitely not more than one or two owl plugins.
 How do they get in here anyway?

 ## More Info
 If you are curious, here is a screenshot of the app running:
 ![app running](screenshot_full.png)
+Daydream running with custom settings (no blur, no smoke, details: 80s pixels):
 ![app running with custom settings](screenshot_custom.png)

 You can see it in action here: